HR Connect – EmploymentCheck Privacy Notice

-EmploymentCheck is an online system for Disclosure and Barring Service (DBS), Disclosure Scotland and reference checks provided by Cantium Business Solutions Ltd. (Cantium).
-Cantium are a Local Authority Trading Company owned by Kent County Council delivering HR, Finance, IT and Professional services.
-Cantium collects, uses and is responsible for certain personal information about you.
+EmploymentCheck is an online system for Disclosure and Barring Service (DBS), Disclosure Scotland and reference checks provided by HR Connect, part of Commercial Services Kent Ltd. (CSG).
+CSG are a Local Authority Trading Company wholly owned by Kent County Council.
+CSG collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the under the UK Data Protection Act 2018 (DPA 2018) and the EU General Data Protection Regulation which applies across the European Union (including in the United Kingdom).

-For the purposes of the services provided by Cantium to the client organisation:
+For the purposes of the services provided by CSG to the client organisation:

 · We are responsible as ‘controller’ of your personal information where you are the person named as the client organisation contact with whom we liaise in relation to our contract with our client.